axbg/awesome-web/README.md

 * [Have I Been Pwned](https://haveibeenpwned.com/) - check if your e-mail is still your e-mail
 * [Elocance](https://www.elocance.com/en/) - yep, you can listen to your juiciest articles right from your phone or your browser
 * [File Hash Calculator](https://md5file.com/calculator) - not a stand-alone web app, but a useful tool to have your checksums straight
+* [What Is](https://whatis.techtarget.com/) - top-notch definitions on IT management topics